rstrube/react-webpack-tutorial/README.md

 ### What are Babel Presets?
 A Babel preset is a collection of plugins that support lanuage features.
-* `@babel/preset-env`: allows us to modern ECMA Script syntax (lambas, imports, etc.), without needing to manage which syntax transforms are needed for a target environent (e.g. browser).
+* `@babel/preset-env`: allows us to use modern ECMA Script syntax (lambas, imports, etc.), without needing to manage which syntax transforms are needed for a target environent (e.g. browser).
 * `@babel/preset-react`: includes plugins to support React language features (e.g. jsx files).

 ### What are Webpack Loaders?